 Historical Figures of LGBTQ+ History

-During LBGTQ+ History Month (celebrated in October), the Gender & Sexuality Resource Center (GSRC) at the University of Northern Colorado highlights historical figures in LGBTQ+ History.
+During LBGTQ+ History Month (celebrated in October), the Gender and Sexuality Resource Center (GSRC) at the University of Northern Colorado highlights historical figures in LGBTQ+ History.
 Four figures are featured on a poster each year during the GSRC’s Rainbow Flag Campaign.
 Learn more about those featured figures below.

 Are there historical figures you would like us to highlight?
 Email us at GSRC@unco.edu with the subject line “Website Historical Figure Recommendation” to let us know more!